 Attend this virtual course to learn how to involve stakeholders effectively and how to establish what activities, people and resources need to be in place for a policy to be implemented effectively.
-The course also covers how to develop and use monitoring and evaluation effectively, and how to write a delivery and implementation plan that has the greatest chances of success.
+Gain more effective monitoring and evaluation techniques and learn how to write a delivery and implementation plan that has the greatest chances of success.

 Please note we will be using Zoom to deliver the course.